Shahi tukra

-Shahi tukra is a type of bread pudding which originated in South Asia during the Mughal era in the 1600s.
+Shahi tukra (also spelt shahi tukda) is a type of bread pudding which originated in India during the Mughal era in the 1600s.
 The literal translation of 'shahi tukra' is 'royal piece' or 'royal bite'.
-Shahi tukra originated in the Mughal Empire when Indian chefs made this dish to present to royal Mughal courts.
+Shahi tukra originated in the Mughal Empire when royal chefs made this dish to present to Mughal courts.
+It is now a staple festive dish in Pakistan and India.
 The white bread is fried in oil or ghee, after which milk and sugar are added.
 The dish is flavored using saffron, cloves, and cardamom.
 It is akin to the Egyptian dessert om Ali.

 History

 DNA India reported the dish to be of Mughal origin and likely invented in Hyderabad.